SamiSieranoja/vimamsa/README.md

 Keys that work differently to Vim are documented in the tables below

 Syntax:

-ctrl! means press and immediate release of ctrl key.
-Triggered by key up event.
+ - ctrl! means press and immediate release of ctrl key.
+Triggered by key up event when no other keys were pressed between key down and key up events.
-ctrl-x means press and hold ctrl key, press x
+ - ctrl-x means press and hold ctrl key, press x

 <table>
 <colgroup>